Burns, Kansas: 20th century

 Burns High School was closed in 1965 as a result of statewide school district consolidation.
 Burns Elementary & Junior High School closed in 1997 due to the lack of funds.
 Education is currently provided by Peabody–Burns USD 398 public school district in Peabody.

 21st century

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed 6.5 miles west of Burns, north to south through Marion County, with much controversy over road damage, tax exemption, and environmental concerns (if a leak ever occurs).
-A pumping station named Burns was built 2 miles north of Potwin.
+A pumping station named Burns was built two miles north of Potwin.

+On August 15.
+2023 police chief Joel Justice Womochil was arrested for possessing child pornography.
+He had been chief since February 8, 2022 but resigned on August 8.
+In March 2025, a federal judge sentenced him to 60 years in prison for two different conspiracies to produce pornography with children under six.